exploit-org/tkeeper/docs/CONFIG.md

     threshold: 2
 ```

-- `total`: number of shares to split the key into
+- `total`: number of shares to split the key into.
-- `threshold`: minimum number of shares required to reconstruct the key
+- `threshold`: minimum number of shares required to reconstruct the key.

 > Manual `unseal` is required at application startup.